Write-ups of our first two D&D sessions are up on the campaign blog

 As a GM, I worry a lot less about killing off GURPS or Traveller PCs.
 When you roll up a new Traveller character there isn’t such a dramatic power differential to deal with.
 Sure, the new PC may not have much money, powered armor, alien tech, or whatever, but the character is fairly well-formed other than that.
 I think that’s liberating for both GM and player.

-Into the Void Ref’s Notes Sessions 28
+Into the Void Ref’s Notes Session 28

 We were one player down this session, but ran his character carefully and safely.